 Nevertheless, neither of these verses permits remote declaration of who is a “real Christian” and who isn’t.

-There are other reasons why judging others as “not real Christians” is that it’s fallacious.
+There are other reasons why judging others as “not ‘real’ Christians” is that it’s fallacious.
 This is most commonly called the “No ‘True’ Scotsman” fallacy.
 It implies a generalization for which there may be no support.
 Here is an explanation of this fallacy.
-Outside of religion it is usually rash and illogical to assert that someone is “not a real”anything.
+Outside of religion it is usually rash and illogical to assert that someone is “not a ‘real’” anything.
 No human being perfectly fits any conception of what people are; for example, in politics there is no such thing as a “real” or “perfect” conservative, or liberal; every person differs from the ideals of conservatism or liberalism in some way, even if it doesn’t appear significant.

-Scripture quotations taken from the New American Standard Bible.
+Scripture quotations taken from the (NASB®) New American Standard Bible®, Copyright © 1960, 1971, 1977, 1995, 2020 by The Lockman Foundation.

-Go back to Early Christian History menu.
+↵↵Go back up to Early Christian History menu.